hedgehogqa/haskell-hedgehog/STYLE_GUIDE.md

     nestedBar foo
 ```

-# Avoid using primes when naming things
+# Avoid using primes when naming things.

 Using decimal numbers instead is preferred as they are harder to miss when
 reading the code: